Cellular $E_k$-algebras: Monads associated to operads

-Such a functor sends an operad $\cO$ in $\sfC$ to an operad $F(\cO)$ in $\sfD$, and similarly sends left modules, right modules, and algebras in $\sfC$ to such objects in $\sfD$, with underlying objects obtained by applying $F$.
+Such a functor sends an operad $\cO$ in $\sfC$ to an operad $F(\cO)$ in $\sfD$, and sends left modules, right modules, and algebras over $\cO$ in $\sfC$ to such objects over $F(\cO)$ in $\sfD$, with underlying objects obtained by applying $F$.
+Furthermore, the lax-monoidality on $F$ induces a natural transformation $\phi_F \colon F(\cO) F \Rightarrow F \cO$ which is part of a morphism of monads

-On a few occasions we shall encounter functors $F \colon \sfC \to \sfD$ between monoidal categories which come with a natural transformation $F(X) \otimes_\sfD F(Y) \to F(X \otimes_\sfC Y)$ satisfying the appropriate axioms for a monoidality, but which \emph{lack} the morphism $\bunit_\sfD \to F(\bunit_\sfC)$ required as part of a monoidality.
-We say that the functor $F$ is equipped with a \emph{non-unitary lax monoidality}.
-In general, this only preserves non-unital operads, i.e.\ non-unital monoids in symmetric sequences.
-However, in the next section we will see that it also induces a map between non-unitary operads.